mlibrary/about-amherst/src/content/internships.md

 <a href="assets/acp_lever-intern-guide.pdf">Amherst College Press/Lever Press Intern Guide</a>

-<a href="assets/future-intern-letter.pdf">Letter from a former intern to future interns</a>
+<a href="assets/future-intern-letter.pdf">Letter from a Former Intern to Future Interns</a>